 Applying for an airport transit visa in Iran

-If you live in Iran and want to apply for an airport transit visa for the Netherlands (Amsterdam Schiphol airport), find out about the rules and how to apply.
+If you live in Iran or if you are coming from Iraq and want to apply for an airport transit visa for the Netherlands (Amsterdam Schiphol airport), find out about the rules and how to apply.

 What do I need to do?